6 places to go to avoid EES

 EES is now live everywhere in the Schengen Area.
 Want to dodge the queues this summer?
 Travel to these destinations instead.

-EES reached full implementation on 10 April 2026 — but summer 2026 could still be very disruptive for UK travellers.
+EES is now fully live across all Schengen borders — and summer 2026 could be very disruptive for UK travellers.

 Short on time?
 Let us summarise this guide for you.

-If you're heading to Europe this year, EES is now part of the journey.
-The phased rollout that began on 12 October 2025 reached its full mandatory implementation deadline on 10 April 2026 — meaning every Schengen border point is now required to register all non-EU travellers biometrically.
+If you're heading to Europe this year, EES is now a firm part of the journey.
+The phased rollout that began on 12 October 2025 should have completed its mandatory full implementation on 10 April 2026 — meaning every Schengen border point is now required to register all non-EU travellers biometrically.
+And some are.

 EES is a new digital border system for non-EU travellers (including UK citizens).
 On your first encounter you provide biometrics (fingerprints and a facial image); on later trips, the system matches your passport to that record automatically.
-It replaces manual passport stamping now that the rollout has completed.
+It replaces manual passport stamping entirely now that the rollout is complete.

-The EU began introducing EES on 12 Oct 2025 and completed the phased rollout on 10 April 2026.
-From that date all 29 Schengen countries must register every non-EU national at every border crossing.
+The EU began introducing EES on 12 October 2025 and in theory completed the phased rollout on 10 April 2026.
+From that date, all 29 Schengen countries must register every non-EU national at every border crossing — unless a member state invokes the specific flexibility provisions built into the legislation, which many are necessarily doing.

 There's no pre-registration or fee for EES itself, and if you get a new passport you'll need to enrol again because your biometrics are linked to that document.
-A "Travel to Europe" mobile app (iOS/Android) lets you pre-enter passport details before some crossings — worth downloading before you fly.
+A "Travel to Europe" mobile app (iOS/Android) lets you pre-enter passport details and, at some airports, upload a facial image before arrival — worth downloading before you fly.

 Now mandatory at all borders: All 29 Schengen area countries plus Iceland, Liechtenstein, Norway and Switzerland must now operate EES at every crossing point.
 Ireland and Cyprus remain outside the Schengen Area and are not affected.